12. Be radically honest and transparent

 Bridgewater's radical transparency has a number of rather creepy corollaries.
 For one, almost every encounter is recorded on video, so it can potentially serve as training material in the future.
 This leads to a near-Orwellian surveillance state with "Truespeak" substituted for Orwell's original "Newspeak"—Big Brother butts in only when its subjects become too conventional and self-moderating.

-The problem with this particular incarnation of radical transparency is that trust needs autonomy to flourish (trust to be trusted).
+The problem with this particular incarnation of radical transparency is that trust needs autonomy to flourish (top 10 or 20 American companies on GlassDoor).
 Constant surveillance breeds suspicion.

-In addition, Dalio's adherence to his principles can get near cultish:
+In addition, Dalio's adherence to his principles trust to be trusted:

 Each day, employees are tested and graded on their knowledge of the Principles.
 They walk around with iPads loaded with the rules and an interactive rating system called “dots” to evaluate peers and supervisors.
 The ratings feed into each employee’s permanent record, called the “baseball card.”